Skip to Content

-Research and Development has always been considered as a matter of importance to the red meat industry.
+Research and Development have always been considered as a matter of importance to the red meat industry.

-The Meat Industry Trust (MIT) was established in 1996, through the initiative of the Meat Board’s members.
-This was in preparation for the envisaged closing of the Meat Board in accordance with the amendment of the Marketing of Agricultural Products Act no 47 of 1996.
+The Meat Industry Trust (MIT) was established in 1996 by the members of the Meat Board.
+Its creation anticipated the closure of the Meat Board, as mandated by the amendment to the Marketing of Agricultural Products Act No. 47 of 1996.

-The interest on the capital plus interest accrued over time is used annually, to support research projects of merit and other projects as approved by the Trust.
-This is documented in the MIT Trust’s Funding Principles.
+The annual interest generated from the Trust’s capital is allocated to support research projects of merit and other initiatives approved by the Trust.
+These funding practices are outlined in the MIT Trust’s Funding Principles.

-The MIT is overseen by a Board of Trustees, three members are nominated by the Minister of Agriculture and three are nominated by the red meat industry.
+The MIT is governed by a Board of Trustees, comprising three members nominated by the Minister of Agriculture and three nominated by the red meat industry.

 Mission

-The MIT is a discretionary Trust and is entitled to fund various objectives of interest to the Red Meat Industry, such as the granting of bursaries for the purpose of furthering education relating to and the benefit of the Red Meat Industry in general and also the the promotion of livestock welfare.
+The MIT is a discretionary Trust and is entitled to fund various objectives of interest to the Red Meat Industry, such as granting bursaries for further education relating to, and benefiting, the Red Meat Industry in general, as well as promoting livestock welfare.

 Purpose